djmitche/proj/README.md

 Based on the configuration for that child project, the tool may perform some setup or connect to another host.
 Once that is done, it continues on to the next path component.
-When all path components are processed, it starts a shell, with a few simple hooks allowing you to set up the project's development environment.
+When all path components are processed (or when an error occurs), it starts a shell, with a few simple hooks allowing you to set up the project's development environment.

 # Usage